 Unfortunately, "write it and they will come" are not the words to live by.
 You do have to keep writing, but you also have to make sure that you have a strong network to both share your ideas and help others spread theirs.
-In the end, it can work for everyone if you invest the time and energy into both cultivating relationships and providing the best possible content.
+In the end, it can work for everyone.
+Invest the time and energy into both cultivating relationships and providing the best possible content.

 Photo credit: Pixabay, Public Domain

 Pinterest is quite a social media phenomenon.
 It has become quite the diversion for millions around the globe.
 Not only is it a great new way to search for images, but users can also save them on "pin boards" for future reference.
 Pinterest allows for research on a wide variety of topics, including architecture, food, fashion, interior design, and many, many more.
 The list of topics for images you can find is practically endless!

 While that back-link doesn't provide any "link juice," it can still be a good source of traffic for those curious to see where a picture was pinned from.
 If this picture is re-pinned by other users, the link goes along with it, giving you a lot of potential new links back to your site.